-Guy Fawkes Night (which might also be called Guy Fawkes Day, Bonfire Night or Fireworks Night) is a commemorative event taking place on November 5th.
+Guy Fawkes Night (which might also be called Guy Fawkes Day, Bonfire Night or Fireworks Night) is a commemorative event that takes place on November 5th.
 It is first and foremost a British event and has been almost forgotten (or replaced) by other festivities around the same time.
-The celebration commemorates the day a few Catholics tried to wipe out the ruling British (Protestant) establishment … and failed.
+The celebration commemorates the day a few Catholics tried to wipe out the ruling British (Protestant) establishment and failed.
+Ireland also has its own long history of rebellions against British rule.
 Thus, in Ireland, Guy Fawkes Night used to be observed as a day of joyous celebration by only a part of the population – and these days only some Loyalist communities in Northern Ireland may actually host events on the day.

 The Origins of Guy Fawkes Night